-The Division of Forestry is bound by the Alaska statutes and administrative code sections that directly govern forest management activities on state forest land and by the Alaska Forest Resources and Practices Act and Alaska Forest Resources and Practices Regulations.
-Information on the state fire management and forest health programs - including burn permits, available grants, Community Wildfire Protection Plans, and Firewise - is available at http://forestry.alaska.gov/.
+The Division of Forestry is bound by the Alaska statutes and administrative code sections that directly govern forest management activities on state forest lands and by the Alaska Forest Resources and Practices Act and Alaska Forest Resources and Practices Regulations.
+Information on the state fire management and forest health programs - including burn permits, available grants, Community Wildfire Protection Plans, and Firewise - is available on the Alaska Division of Forestry webpage (http://forestry.alaska.gov/).